Resource 1

 • Is the customer being asked to figure something out you already know?

-• If this step failed, who would feel it most — you or them?
+• If this step failed, who would feel it most: you or them?

 If the honest answer is that the step protects your execution more than it delivers their outcome, that's your first signal.
+All the right effort, wrong starting point.

-Step 2 — What outcome is this step responsible for?
+Step 2: What outcome is this step responsible for?

 Not what the step produces internally.
 Not what gets checked off.
 What does the customer feel, know, or become able to do because this step happened?
 If you can't answer that clearly, the step isn't designed for the customer yet.

-Step 3 — Apply the 100% burden test
+Step 3: Apply the 100% burden test

 Assume you have to absorb everything currently sitting with the customer.
 All of it.
 Then ask: